 Took a little panoramic video of the view from Haresfield Beacon and thought I should share it, but of course this video doesn’t even begin to do it justice, so if you haven’t seen it for yourself get your (walking) boots on!

-In the past year or so I’ve been pretty busy with a few things, mainly running my web design business Tangy Media with my business partner Laurence Morgan, as well as moving house, so have not really found the time to blog about anything worth reading.
+In the past year or so I’ve been pretty busy with a few things, mainly running web design business Tangy Media, as well as moving house, so have not really found the time to blog about anything worth reading.
 But after playing around with WordPress 3.0 (the web platform that powers this blog) for clients, I really want to take a look at it from my perspective and requirements, and I know that the best way to do this is to be blogging.

 Another thing, I’ve never really got into ‘tweeting’, that said I do check twitter 2-3 times a week to see what’s going on with the people I follow, mainly musicians and liked celebrities, but I never have the urge to tweet myself.
 So in order to get more tweeting experience I’m going to set up some automated tweet process whenever I write a blog post, since I have a feeling that Twitter will need some attention for some client requirements in the future.